sass/sass-spec/README.md

 ## Interactive Mode

-If you pass `--interactive` to `sass-spec.rb`, it will run in interactive mode.
+If you pass `--interactive` to `npm run sass-spec`, it will run in interactive mode.
 In this mode, whenever a spec would fail, the spec runner stops and provides the user with a prompt that allows them to inspect the failure and determine how to handle it.
 This makes it easy to add [implementation-specific expectations][] or mark specs as [`:todo`](#todo).
 For example:

 ```
 In test case: spec/core_functions/color/hsla/four_args/alpha_percent